 - 1. In the Trigger tab's Settings subtab, select the Count option button and choose either Off, Time, or States. - 2.
 If you chose States: - a.
 Select the Define button. - b.
-In the State count qualify dialog, select the Count if or Count if NOT option. - c.
+In the State count qualify dialog, select the $Count\ if\ or\ Count\ if\ NOT$ option. - c.
 Specify events that identify the states to be counted or not counted. - d.
 If you would like to specify the evaluation order of the event list, select Group events.
 Then, in the Group Events dialog, either select the Add parens button to group events or select the Remove parens button to ungroup events.
 When you're done grouping events, select the OK button.

-When time or state counts are turned on and all pods are assigned, logic analyzer acquisition memory is halved to 1M samples.
+When time or state counts are turned on and all pods are assigned, logic analyzer acquisition memory is halved to 2M samples for the 16750A/B logic analyzer.
 Leaving one pod pair unassigned gives you full memory depth.